linuz90/roam-screenwriter/README.md

 - It's a theme that styles Roam Research **to make screenplays will actually look like screenplays**, while you type them.
 - It's made with actual screenwriters and storytelling needs in mind.
 - It's made by Fabrizio Rinaldi, [say hi or give feedback on Twitter](https://twitter.com/linuz90).
+- It loads a CSS file and some lines of Javascript in Roam to format all pages containing `[screenplay]` or `[script]` in their title as screenplays

 Here's Roam Research **before** applying this theme: